mirko-pagliai/cakephp-database-backup/docs/Configuration.md

 * `sqlite3`

 By default, all binaries will be detected automatically.
-If a binary is not found or if you want to set a different path for the bynary, you can use these configuration values.
+If a binary is not found or if you want to set a different path for the binary, you can use these configuration values.

 Just an example for UNIX:
 ```php